AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

    -  :rust:`rustc` uses LLVM as its backend

--  Rust supports many platforms and architectures:
+-  Rust supports many platforms and architectures

    -  Linux, Windows, VxWorks...
    -  x86, ARM ...

--  Rust is used for a wide range of devices:
+-  Rust is used for a wide range of devices

    -  embedded
    -  smart displays